Intel apologizes for asking suppliers to avoid Xinjiang

 Intel, headquartered in Santa Clara, California, reported 2020 profits of $23.7 billion on sales of $77.9 billion.

 Smartphones and other products are designed to work with the characteristics of a specific chip from one supplier.
-Switching chips would require a design overhaul and testing that might require years.
+Switching would require a design overhaul and testing.

 Trying to switch to alternate suppliers would be especially hard and costly at a time when a global shortage of chips due to the coronavirus pandemic is disrupting production of products from smartphones to cars.